-Pursuant to the legislation currently in force, Brazilian tax authorities cannot charge the purchaser for any unpaid taxes due and payable by the seller.
+Pursuant to the legislation currently in force, Brazilian tax authorities cannot charge the purchaser for any unpaid taxes due and payable by the seller, unless there is a legal provision expressly attributing/extending the tax liability to the purchaser.
 If, however, the seller had unpaid tax debts/liabilities and was insolvent when the receivables were sold, then the transaction could be invalidated as a fraud against creditors.
-If the receivables were sold when the seller had unpaid tax debts already registered as overdue collectible/executable tax debts and the seller did not reserve other assets to cover the tax liabilities, then the sale would be presumed as fraud against tax foreclosure, possibly resulting in heavier fines, unavailability of assets, and criminal implications to the individuals involved.
+If the receivables were sold when the seller had unpaid tax debts already registered as overdue collectible/executable tax debts and the seller did not reserve other assets to cover the tax liabilities, then the sale could be presumed as a fraud against tax foreclosure, possibly resulting in heavier fines, unavailability of assets, and criminal implications to the individuals involved.
 9.6 Doing Business.
 Assuming that the purchaser conducts no other business in your jurisdiction, would the purchaser's purchase of the receivables, its appointment of the seller as its servicer and collection agent, or its enforcement of the receivables against the obligors, make it liable to tax in your jurisdiction?